 - The solution - Illustrate your method and process of solving the problem, show deliverables

 - Results - What was the outcome?
 Was it success or not?
 What was the value that your work provided to the company?

 If your case study is aimed at recruiters for example, it's a nice idea to have a TL;DR section at the very top that shows the problem and the solution right away before you start going into the nitty gritty of your process.
 Some recruiters see 100s of case studies a day so make their life easier by showing the important key insights front and center.

 After working with many designers throughout my own career and helping many more build their job ready portfolios, there are a few case studies that I keep coming back to for inspiration and some that are inspiring a new generation of UI/UX and Product Designers to enter the field.

 Not sure where to host your portfolio or what platform it should be on?
 Maybe you want to create a full website for your portfolio and case study on a CMS like WordPress or SquareSpace or perhaps you want to use a 3rd party app like Behance or Medium.
 Maybe the best solution for you is just a simple PDF.
 Go back to the research you did on your audience or job posting and try to understand what format they would most like to see your work delivered in.
 At DesignerUp our students enjoy using Notion as their first step into creating their portfolio and case studies, it's kind of the best of all worlds.
 Here is a video that shows you exactly how I set that up and the pros and cons of each format.

 Case Study Template

-Don't have any projects for a case study yet?
+Don't have any projects for a UX case study yet?

-And if you really want the full experience of learning UI/UX and product design with guided lessons, 1:1 instruction and portfolio creation come checkout our Product Design Master Course
+And if you really want the full experience of learning UI/UX and product design with guided lessons and portfolio creation come checkout our Product (UX/UI) Design Course

 Creating a great case study isn't easy, but with a little foresight, research and planning you can create something truly exceptional that makes you and your work stand out.